LeonaGuan/LeonaGuan.github.io/index.md

 ## Current Interests and Focus:

 - Understanding educational psychology to better help people who want to learn new things effectively
-- Learning some Python basic since today tech is becoming an indispensible part in everyone's life
+- Learning some Python basics since today tech is becoming an indispensible part in everyone's life
 - TBD